Brexit problems hit Irish deliveries from hubs in Britain

 T he Royal Netherlands Marechaussee’s passport control for trucks in the port of Hoek van Holland.
 An anomaly has emerged in relation to goods coming into major UK distribution hubs.
 Photograph: AFP via Getty

 Post-Brexit problems have emerged in the shipment of goods from hubs in Britain used by major supermarkets and food companies due to the application of rules relating to where goods originate.
-Food products are often moved by major companies to such hubs for onward distribution to the British and Irish markets, and in some cases tariffs are now being applied on these products.
+Food products are often moved by major companies to such hubs for onward distribution to the British and Irish markets, and in some cases tariffs are now being applied on these products as they enter Ireland.

 Meanwhile, further underlining the complexity of the rules of origin requirements, much of the flour imported to Ireland from the UK is also now subject to tariffs of up to 50 per cent, due to the presence in it of Canadian wheat.